mojpalac/mojpalac/docs/programming/android/AndroidManifest.md

 `singleTask` - The system creates the activity at the root of a new task or locates the activity on an existing task with the same **affinity**.
 If an instance of the activity already exists **and** is at the root of the task, the system routes the intent to existing instance through a call to its onNewIntent() method, rather than creating a new instance.
 Meanwhile, all the other activities on top of it are **destroyed**.
 **FIND EXISTING ACTIVITY WITH SAME AFFINITY IN THE TASK OR CREATE NEW TASK**

-`singleInstance` - **The activity is always the single and only member of its task.**, beside Same as "singleTask", holding the instance. - not recommended for general use, This can be useful for activities that require a unique, persistent state, such as a login screen or a settings page.
+`singleInstance` - **The activity is always the single and only member of its task.**, beside Same as "singleTask", holding the instance.
+This can be useful for activities that require a unique, persistent state, such as a login screen or a settings page.

 `singleInstancePerTask` - the first activity that